 Leigh Murray Winstead, Esq.
-Clinical Professor and Assistant Director, Mason Veterans and Servicemembers Legal Clinic (M-VETS).
+Clinical Professor and Deputy Director, Mason Veterans and Servicemembers Legal Clinic (M-VETS).
 B.A., The Pennsylvania State University; J.D., American University, Washington College of Law.

-Leigh Winstead is the Managing Attorney for the Mason Veterans and Servicemembers Legal Clinic where she oversees all civil litigation matters in the clinic and manages the daily operations of the clinic.
+Leigh Winstead is a Clinical Professor and the Deputy Director for the Mason Veterans and Servicemembers Legal Clinic where she oversees all civil litigation matters in the clinic and manages the daily operations of the clinic.
 Prior to joining George Mason, Ms. Winstead was an associate at Odin, Feldman & Pittleman, P.C. practicing in the civil litigation and intellectual property practice groups.
 Ms. Winstead’s diverse practice encompassed, among other things, commercial contract disputes and intellectual property litigation in state and federal court.
 While in private practice, Ms. Winstead was named among Virginia’s Legal Elite by Virginia Business magazine for Legal Services/Pro Bono in 2013 and 2015.